saksshiii/Credit-Card-Fraud-Prediction/README.md

 # Credit-Card-Fraud-Prediction
+The model we built here will use all possible factors to predict data on customers to find who are defaulters and non-defaulters next month.

+The goal is to find the whether the clients are able to pay their next month credit amount.

+Identify some potential customers for the bank who can settle their credit balance.

+To determine if their customers could make the credit card payments on-time.

+Default is the failure to pay interest or principal on a loan or credit card payment!

 # Conclusion
 We investigated the data, checking for data unbalancing, visualizing the features and understanding the relationship between different features.